Remember Budgeting 101

 Determine how much you're bringing in each month versus how much is going out.
 And of that, how much might you need to cover a rent payment?

-"Get out of the mall and say, 'If I really want this, I'll come back tomorrow,'" she says.
+"Get out of the mall and say, 'If I really want this, I'll come back tomorrow,'" she said.